-Figure 11 (lower plots) shows that the areas of our OB associations are mostly between $\sim 10^2$ and $10^3$ pc; the distribution is skewed toward larger or smaller sizes depending on the adopted link-distance.
-The peak in the area distribution corresponds to an area roughly equal to link-distance, reminding us that "preferred" sizes found in any given work may be at least partly due to the resolution of the data and of the method.
-The lower right panel of Figure 11 shows that most associations contain four hot stars, the minimum number that we chose as a criterion for including an association in the present catalog.
+Figure 11 (lower plots) shows that the areas of our OB associations are mostly between $\sim 10^2$ and 10^3 pc^2 ; the distribution is skewed towards larger or smaller sizes depending on the adopted link-distance.
+The peak in the area distribution corresponds to an area roughly equal to link-distance2, reminding us that 'preferred' sizes found in any given work may be at least partly due to the resolution of the data and of the method.
+The lower right panel of Figure 11 shows that most associations contain 4 hot stars, the minimum number that we chose as a criterion to include an association in the present catalog.
 The top panels of Figure 11 show distributions of the number of hot stars, and their density, with the area of the associations.
-The lower envelope in the data points reflects our adopted minimum number of stars for an association to be cataloged.
-The relations vary quantitatively with link-distance, as expected: a shift in the distribution of number of stars with area (upper left panel), a change in slope and spread in the density of hot stars.
+The lower envelope in the data points reflects our adopted minimum number of stars for an association to be catalogued.
+The relations vary quantitatively with link-distance, as expected: a shift in the distribution of number of stars with area (left-upper panel), a change in slope and spread in the density of hot stars.
 But in all cases, smaller regions tend to be decidedly more compact (denser).
-While we are counting stars and measuring the area of an association projected on the sky in two dimensions in order to get an idea of the actual stellar density (three dimensions) we also plot in the upper right panel the spatial density, dividing the number of hot stars by a volume assumed equal to area(3/2).
+While we are counting stars and measuring the area of an association projected on the sky in 2D, in order to get an idea of the actual stellar density (3D) we also plot in the upper-right panel the spatial density, dividing the number of hot stars by a volume assumed equal to $area^{(3/2)}$.
 This is an arbitrary approximation for each single complex, but it should give a statistical slope of the distribution, since associations would have random orientations and shapes.
-A comparison with previously defined OB associations, from ground-based data (van den Bergh 1964) and with GALEX data (resolution 4".2 in far-UV) is only possible for HST-defined associations with large link-distances ( $\gtrsim$ 6").
+A comparison with previously defined OB associations, from ground-based data (van den Bergh 1964) and with GALEX data (resolution 4.2" in far-UV) is only possible for HST-defined associations with large link distances ($\gtrsim 6''$).